 Physical therapy is an integral part in your recovery following a joint replacement surgery.
-Your progress will determine the duration of that therapy.
+If your physician feels you need to see a physical therapist following your operation, your progress will determine the duration of that therapy.
 The therapist will additionally instruct you in exercises that you can perform on your own without supervision.
 When you reach the goals that your therapist outlines with you and your therapist feels that you have reached independence, your therapy will be discontinued.